leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 # IP

-You agree that, as between you and us, we own all legal rights, title and interest in and to the Xerataus AI Program (AIMX), or any and Parent Company, Leighton Avant-Garde Haus' Properties, which includes all intellectual property rights, and except for the license provided herein, no other rights or permissions to any of present or future Xerataus AI is granted.
+You agree that, as between you and us, we own all legal rights, title and interest in and to the Xerataus AI Program (A1MX), or any and Parent Company, Leighton Avant-Garde Haus' Properties, which includes all intellectual property rights, and except for the license provided herein, no other rights or permissions to any of present or future Xerataus AI is granted.
 Nothing herein gives you a right to use any of our trade names, trademarks, service marks, logos, domain names, and other distinctive brand features.
-Except to the extent permitted by law, you may not modify, distribute, prepare derivative works of, reverse engineer, reverse assemble, disassemble, decompile or otherwise attempt to decipher any code in connection with Xerataus AI and/or any other aspect of Xerataus technology, except as permitted by us.
+Except to the extent permitted by law, you may not modify, distribute, prepare derivative works of, reverse engineer, reverse assemble, disassemble, decompile or otherwise attempt to decipher any code in connection with Xerataus AI and/or any other aspect of Xerataus IQX technology, except as permitted by us.

 # Additional Use Provisions

 You may not use A1MX (i) to develop foundation models or other large scale models that compete with Xerataus AI; (ii) to mislead any person that Output from the Services was solely human generated; (iii) to generate spam, content for dissemination in electoral campaigns, use the Services in a manner that violates any applicable laws or technical documentation, usage guidelines, or parameters; or (iv) process sensitive personal data as that term is understood under applicable data protection law.
 You acknowledge that due to the nature of machine learning and the technology powering Xerataus AI, Output may not be unique and the Services may generate the same or similar output to Xerataus IQX or a third party.
-Xerataus IQX uses technology provided by our Parent Company, Leighton Avant-Garde Haus LLC (“TheLeightonHaus, L.AgH”) to provide Xerataus AI.
+Xerataus IQX uses technology provided by our Parent Company (Leighton Avant-Garde Haus, LLC) to provide Xerataus AI.
 You may not use Xerataus AI in a manner that violates any Leighton Avant-Garde Haus Policy, including any other Legal Agreements

 # Improvement of Services